The Breast Cancer Fund identifies – and advocates for elimination of – the environmental and other preventable causes of the disease.

 Much of our work focuses on consumer products in your everyday indoor environment, like plastics, children's products, food and beverage containers and cosmetics.
 But the Breast Cancer Fund also supports broad change for our health, like overhaul of the Toxic Substances Control Act and a national health tracking program.

-Contributors to this blog include staff members Shannon Coughlin, Marisa Walker, Carly Chomer and Breast Cancer Fund CEO Jeanne Rizzo.
 Feel free to comment on any of our posts, or send us a question.
-You can also visit our Web site at www.breastcancerfund.org to learn more, take action, join us for an event or sign up for our e-newsletter.
+You can also visit our website at www.breastcancerfund.org to learn more, take action, or join us for an event.

 The Breast Cancer Fund is a 501(c)(3) nonprofit organization based in San Francisco.